Concha Ortiz y Pino: Early work

 In her early life when Concha family moved into New Mexico, her father, Jose, was greatly involved in politics of New Mexico.
 Her father at the age of 10 would have Concho with her at the court house which exposed her to politics.
 At age eighteen she was able to organize a local villager at Galisteo into a vocational school for the promotion of traditional Hispanic craft, such as blankets, leather goods, and furniture.

-After her upbringing of politics by her family she was quick to take the of state and federal political position.
-The Great Depression allowed for Kleven to be known and voiced her concerns of allowing child labor to be a constitutional proposition, voted against the state regulation of hours of working women, and called out the hypocrisy of how the relief agencies did not provide enough recourses for the women during the Great Depression.
+After her upbringing of politics by her family she was quick to take on a state and federal political position.
+The Great Depression allowed for Kleven to be known and voiced her concerns of allowing child labor to be a constitutional proposition, voted against the state regulation of hours of working women, and called out the hypocrisy of how the relief agencies did not provide enough resources for women during the Great Depression.
 Her work as a state legislator she did help push for a civil service system that would help women be protected from sexual misconduct.
 Kleven most notable work as a state legislator which she introduced a bill in New Mexico that would allow schools to teach the Spanish language as a requirement.